Sujoydatta26/100-days-of-code/log.md

 		Implemented the complete logic of the camera app.
 Give image a name and capture using the camera and save it with the name.
 Project completed.
 Implemented the sub category structure in the Interview app.
 Looks like i have a grasp on recyclerview now.
 	ToDo:
 		Implement onclick listener on each item in recyclerview.
+Day 17:

+	Progress:
+		Implemented the onclick listener on a recyclerview item.
+Just pass the position of them clicked and run a switch case for the arraylist.